 He is believed to have travelled over 30,000 miles, mainly on foot with his trusted friend and follower, Mardana.

 He visited North, East, South and West of his homeland.
 His first journey covered Bengal , Assam and Manipur.

 Furthermore, these travels helped Guru Nanak to spread his message at the very heart of the old religious centres and systems and be able to organise his new followers for gatherings and worship.

-Much of his teachings were conveyed by this specific plan for slimming down, group meditations and hymns and scripture readings.
+Much of his teachings were conveyed by group meditations and hymns and scripture readings.

 Following his extensive travels around the world; and spreading his spiritual insights for reform; that were quite revolutionary for the times, Guru Nanak returned home to Punjab.

 Nonetheless, he eventually settled in Kartharpur with his wife and sons.
 Followers and pilgrims came from all over the lands to hear his stories, hymns and spiritual wisdom.

 We can judge the character of a person by how he treats